-In the intra- and interagency work processes review element, a department may find that there are hidden problems in the relationships within and outside the agency.
+In the intra- and interagency work processes review element, youth justice stakeholders may find that there are hidden problems in the relationships within and among key agencies and organizations.
 It may find that the review only serves to highlight those problems that were already known.
-Whichever is the case, the review presents a fresh opportunity to look at and improve these relationships.
-A department may find that there are unnecessary steps or paperwork in its interagency work processes that slow the process and frustrate its probation officers in the performance of their functions and duties.
+Whichever is the case, the System Review presents a fresh opportunity to look at and improve these relationships.
+A probation department or court administration may find that there are unnecessary steps or paperwork in its interagency work processes that slow the process and frustrate staff in the performance of their functions and duties.
 Or, it may find things such as the referral process to outside agencies needs strengthening or the feedback from the providers regarding the treatment process is lacking.
-A department may recommend that its forums for resolution of ongoing issues, both internal and external, need to be strengthened in order to improve its intra- and interagency relationships.
+A probation department and court administration may recommend that its forums for resolution of ongoing issues, both internal and external, need to be strengthened in order to improve its intra- and interagency relationships.
 The findings may also yield particular relationships that feature strengths that can and should be replicated in other interagency interactions.
 To be certain, it is clear that relationships and history of interaction must be examined to determine how they may be affecting the practices - and thereby impacting achievement of positive results.
 However, it is important to note that the primary focus of this area of the review is directed toward the development of enhanced policy and protocol language to ensure the sustainability of the practice improvements.